-In addition, it's not guaranteed (from what this troper remembers) that the clone was even of Kahless to begin with.
+In addition, it's not guaranteed that the clone was even of Kahless to begin with.
 Perhaps it's a hint that it wasn't actually Kahless that had been cloned?

 "Elementary, Dear Data" is actually all about a problem that would be familiar to modern roleplayers- metagaming (using out-of-character knowledge to inform one's in-character actions).
 Data does it at first, by "solving" Sherlock Holmes mysteries by using the information he knows about the books, rather than what Sherlock Holmes would have known.
 In an attempt to prevent Data from doing this, Geordi ends up causing the ship's computer to become a metagaming DM, giving the NPC Moriarty knowledge of the outside world.

 The Federation has the same structure as the United Nations